doronl07/888-DevOps-HS/README.md

 ## Scripting
   Use any preferd scripting lanuguage (Prefered: Python or Powershell) to perform the following:
-   - write a script that accepts the following parameters: --breed; --list; --count; --image
+   - Read the the Dog API(https://dog.ceo/dog-api/) and write a script that can query the API and accepts the following parameters: --breed; --list; --count; --image

      --breed - [string] breed name (**mandatory**)